Non-alcoholic Fatty Liver Disease in Low Birth Weight Individuals

 Increased Risk of Non-alcoholic Fatty Liver Disease in Low Birth Weight Individuals - Reversibility and Mechanistic Studies.

-The investigators will conduct a proof-of-principle deep phenotyping 4-weeks caloric restriction intervention study in low birth weight (LBW) subjects with NAFLD and normal birth weight (NBW) controls.
-Furthermore, the investigators will provide extended in-depth mechanistic insight into the role of impaired subcutaneous adipose tissue (SAT) expandability in ectopic fat deposition in LBW subjects in LBW individuals with and without NAFLD.
+The investigators will conduct a proof-of-principle 4-weeks low-calorie diet (LCD) intervention study in low birth weight (LBW) subjects and normal birth weight (NBW) controls with documented (MR scan) liver fat content equal to or above 5%.
+The investigators will provide extended in-depth mechanistic insight into the role of impaired subcutaneous adipose tissue (SAT) expandability in ectopic fat deposition before and after LCD.

 Study Overview